now streaming

 This article is updated frequently as titles leave and enter Max. *New additions are indicated with an asterisk.

 Want a good scare tonight?
-Check out into the haunted and stalked section of Max (the streaming service formerly known as HBO Max), which features a dense catalog of genre films from all eras.
-From legit classics in the Criterion section through the hits of the ‘80s and ‘90s to the theatrical blockbusters of today, Max knows a thing or two about horror.
-Their selection is so rich that we will be rotating out entries in this horror guide regularly, so please check back often…if you dare.
+Check out the haunted-and-stalked section of Max (the streaming service formerly known as HBO Max), which features a dense catalogue of genre films from all eras.
+From legit classics in the Criterion section through the hits of the ’80s and ’90s to today’s theatrical blockbusters, Max knows a thing or two about horror.
+Its selection is so rich that we will be rotating out entries in this horror guide regularly, so please check back often … if you dare.

 Carnival of Souls